moson-mo/mntray/README.md

 Version| Version number.
 Do not change!|
 URL| WebSocket URL of the mnservice server|
 MaxArticles| The maximum number of articles to retrieve / show in the menu|
+AvailableCategories| The categories that available for subscription.
+Do not change!|
 Categories| The categories you want to get announcements for</br>Remove unwanted categories if needed</br></br>**note:* Is ignored when SetCategoriesFromBranch is "true"|
+AddCategoriesBranch| The categories you want to get announcements for</br>additional to the branch you are using</br></br>**note:* Is ignored when SetCategoriesFromBranch is "false"|
 RefreshInterval| The interval (in seconds) in which mntray will check for new articles|
 Autostart| Places a .desktop file in the users autostart folder when "true"|
 HideNoNews| When set to "true", the tray icon is hidden when all news have been read</br></br>**note:* Does not work reliably on GNOME & KDE.
 See "Known issues"|